 You may think your life is a never ending fat loss journey.
 The truth is, if you understand maintenance, fat loss should be a simple and short journey.
-If you can learn how to nail maintenance, you will learn how to nail fat loss.
+If you can learn how to nail maintenance you will learn how to nail fat loss.
 Intrigued?
-I bet you are.
+You should be.

 What Defines Maintenance?

-You will know you are in maintenance if your weight/body composition (once already refed/in maintenance) stays roughly the same from day to day.
+You will know you are in maintenance if your weight/body composition (once already in a fed state) stays roughly the same from day to day.
 I will talk in more detail about that aspect in a later section.

 People’s Biggest Mistakes With Maintenance